Seqway/Grafana-Dashboards/dashboards/Speedtest/README.md

 Now:

+6. Influx database is configured in Grafana with FLUX !!!
-6. Load the speedtest.json from here
+7. Load the speedtest.json from here
-7. Go into Grafana under DASHBOARDS / IMPORT and load via Upload JSON file
+8. Go into Grafana under DASHBOARDS / IMPORT and load via Upload JSON file
-8. Click LOAD and your dashboard should appear !
+9. Click LOAD and your dashboard should appear !
-9. Please select correct DATABASE and BUCKET --> values should appear !
+10. Please select correct DATABASE and BUCKET --> values should appear !

 ## Changelog